phillipadsmith/2014.phillipadsmith.com/_drafts/2015-10-13-can-the-learn-to-code-movement-be-fixed.md

 And yet, I wonder if we’re setting people up for a rude awakening?
 Or worse, the kind of failure that leads people to give up too soon.[^1]

+As I prepare to set saile for London to [facilitate a session on making GitHub event more awesome than it already is](http://phillipadsmith.com/2015/09/github-gitdown.html) at the [Mozilla Festival](https://2015.mozillafestival.org/), I keep asking myself: *How can we really help the Web makers of tomorrow to navigate the rough seas ahead?*

 ## Program or be programmed
 Over the past few years, I’ve had the opportunity to onboard new people to technical teams and to meet with young people who are exploring opportunities in the field of “making things with software.”
 Both experiences are enlightening.
 Explaining “How we build things at organization X,” or “How Web stuff is built in 2015” in general is a surprisingly complex task.
 It ain’t 1995 anymore, unfortunately.